Healing Pathway Ministry

 Healing does not necessarily mean curing.
 In the Healing Pathway practice, healing is a process guided by God to restore balance and wholeness of body, mind and spirit.
 Healing occurs within you, in your relationships and community, and within all of creation.
 Healing Pathway work complements, but is not a substitute for, conventional medical approaches.

 Healing Pathway work is non-invasive, effective, natural and gentle.

 The Healing Pathway Ministry at Inlet United Church

 Trained volunteer practitioners offer healing sessions to people from the congregation and the wider community on a regular basis.
 Many have taken courses in the Healing Pathway Program offered by the Healing Pathway Society, which operates under the oversight of the United Church of Canada.
 To book a Healing Pathway session at Inlet United, please contact the office at 604-939-5513.
 Appointments are available on Monday afternoons and can also be made for home, a care facility, hospital or hospice.
-During our relocation period, before the opening of our new building we are meeting at Trinity United Church in Port Coquitlam.
+We also offer the same prayerful, energy based healing sessions by distance healing techniques, which can be set up for any time during the week that works for the receiver.
+For distance sessions the receiver just relaxes somewhere comfortable at home to receive the healing energy that is sent.
+Remember that these sessions are not a substitute for medical care but a complement to it.
 There is no charge to receive healing session.
 Donations to this ministry are, however, welcome.

 How does a session proceed?

 A session usually lasts 30-45 minutes.
 First you meet with the Healing Pathway practitioners.
 (Within the United Church, this work is usually done in pairs.)
 This is a time for you to explain your health concerns.
 You remain fully clothed and either sit in a straight-backed chair or lie on a padded table.